Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    mc_server_destroy(g_server_h);
    ```

-To retrieve the playlist and metadata information on the client side, follow these steps:
+To retrieve the playlist and metadata on the client side, follow these steps:

 1. Create the media controller client handle using `mc_client_create()`: